mrcepid-rap/mrcepid-collapsevariants/Readme.md

 Due to how the DNANexus platform works, this applet is dependent on itself.
-In short, this means that at launch, the applet will automatically download the latest version of itself from GitHub and install itself, and other required python dependencies, via poetry.
+In short, this means that at launch, the applet will automatically download the latest version of itself from GitHub and install itself, and other required python dependencies, via uv.
 This allows the module subpackages (in `collapsevariants`) to be imported by the main class.

-#### Docker

-This applet does not use [Docker](https://www.docker.com/).
-All dependencies are for native python and installed via poetry.

-#### Resource Files

-This applet does not have any external dependencies.

 ## Methodology